martdegraaf/martdegraaf.github.io/src/blog/content/posts/Blogging Agile/BA-how-to-get-started-technical-blog.md

 ## Focus on your first post

 To break the chicken-egg problem, the focus for starting your blog should be creating the first post.
 If there is no content why should you make a blog?
 If there is no blog why should you make content?
-Break trough and start creating your first article.
+Break through the cycle and start creating your first article.

 ## Eat that frog

-One of the famous time management books is 'Eat that frog'.
-This book states that you should prioritize your tasks, and do the thing with the most impact first.
-You should be acting like there is no tomorrow.
+'Eat that frog' states that you should prioritize your tasks, and do the thing with the most impact first.
+You should be acting like there is no tomorrow and start working on your blog today, except when you don't want a blog.
+If you do not want a blog then why are you reading this article, are you procrastinating other tasks?

-To apply this theory to 'blogging agile', you should read my [Book review]({{< ref "books/eat-that-frog-book-review" >}})
+To apply this theory to 'blogging agile', you should read my [Book review on Eat that frog]({{< ref "reviews/books/eat-that-frog-book-review" >}}).

 ## One-time setup